peter1357908/cosc-60-final-project/doc/Protocol.md

 * `Message Length` is the length of the `Message` part of the transmission.

-* `Source IPv4` is the IPv4 address of the initial creator of the message, in case the message needs to be forwarded (in network byte order).
+* `Source IPv4` is the IPv4 address of the initial creator of the message, in case the message needs to be forwarded.

-* `Source Port` is the port number the source is listening on (in network byte order)
+* `Source Port` is the port number the source is listening on

 * `Message` is the payload of the transmission (whose composition is specified below).